nodejs/package-maintenance/docs/drafts/PUBLISH-GUIDELINES.md

 ## What?

-This is guidelines for publishing packages to the npm registry.
+These are guidelines for publishing packages to the npm registry.

 ## Why?